August 15, 2025

 If family members have different symptoms, start with comprehensive testing that covers multiple pollutants.
 This approach costs more initially but prevents buying multiple single-purpose kits.

-Signs your home needs air quality testing include persistent allergies, musty odors, or health problems that improve when you leave home.
+Signs your home needs air quality testing include persistent allergies, musty odours, or health problems that improve when you leave home.

 🏠 Consider Your Home’s Age and Location

-Older homes often have different air quality challenges than new construction.
-Homes built before 1990 may have asbestos or lead paint particles.
+Older homes face different air quality challenges than new construction.
+Pre-1990 Ontario and Quebec homes are highest risk for both asbestos and elevated radon.
 New homes typically have VOC problems from fresh materials and finishes.

 🔧 Evaluate Your Technical Comfort Level